ben600324/edx-documentation/en_us/developers/source/conventions/preventing_xss_in_react.rst

       defaultMessage={ `<img src='x' onError="alert('Bad bad!')" />` }
     />

-Alternative XxxMessage Components
+Alternative Message Components
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you run into a use case that cannot be resolved via FormattedMessage,
-you can explore some of the following:
+If you run into a use case that cannot be resolved via FormattedMessage, you can explore some of the following:

 -  https://www.npmjs.com/package/react-intl-formatted-xml-message